A special note

 Very effective!

-film is also contains one of Dan Dailey's earliest roles as "The
+Ziegfeld Girl also features one of Dan Dailey's earliest roles as "The

 Champ" Jimmy Walters who is first spurned then used by the

 Sheila Hale (Lana Turner) character.
-Dailey who would go over to
+After appearing in several MGM films, Dailey who would go over to

 20th Century Fox and star in several musicals with Betty Grable.